kaizencycle/Kaizen-OS/CIVICOS_HUB_COMPLETE.md

 // Create a citizen (when all APIs are deployed) const identity = await hub.createCitizen(
   'alice',
-  'I want to join Civic OS and contribute to the digital renaissance' );
+  'I want to join Kaizen OS and contribute to the digital renaissance' );
 ```